 60 Steps to Home Intervention-based Performance, Statue Square, Central Hong Kong | 2016 Photography by: Leah Valle

-Riza Manalo is a Melbourne-based visual artist.
-Born in Manila, Philippines.
+Riza Manalo is a visual artist who recently moved to South Australia from Melbourne and now living in the regional area on the west bank of the Murray River.
 Manalo creates work that spans public performance, sound, video and installation.
 Most of her work explores embodied experience through interdisciplinary practice based on sensoriality and sociality that involves participatory engagement and informal encounters in public space.
 In her research and practice, she examines the importance of artistic representation of lived experiences in the understanding of the production of social and cultural meanings in public space.

 She currently works in open collaboration with artists and non-artists to explore how experiential performance and engagement plays in constructing identity and shaping public and mind space.